Restoring a Backup to a New Volume

 - Optionally, you can select the appropriate backup policy for your requirements.
 See Policy-Based Backups for more information about backup policies.

 The volume will be ready to attach once its icon no longer lists it as PROVISIONING in the volume list.
-For more information, see Attaching a Volume.
+For more information, see Attaching a Block Volume to an Instance.

 If you want to attach a restored volume that has the original volume attached, be aware that some operating systems do not allow you to restore identical volumes.
 To resolve this, you should change the partition IDs before restoring the volume.
 How to change an operating system's partition ID varies by operating system; for instructions, see your operating system's documentation.